Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 If you have any questions, the [BotLab forum](https://forum.botlab.org) is a good place to learn more.
 You can also contact me at [support@botlab.org](mailto:support@botlab.org?subject=Tribal%20Wars%202%20Farmbot%20-%20your%20issue%20here)

-When asking for help with the bot, include the complete text from the console window or a screenshot.
-Make sure screenshots are well readable.
-Don't try to insert a screenshot directly into the forum, as it will be compressed and unreadable.
-When posting on the forum, you can link screenshots hosted at other sites like Github or imgur.
+When asking for help with the bot, include one of these two artifacts to help us see what happened on your setup:

++ The summary from the `Report Problem or Share Session` dialog in the play session interface.
+Either upload the saved JSON file or copy the text in that file.
++ The play session recording archive from the session view in Devtools.